Honolulu Park Place

 No analysis available

-Consistent evidence: 18 of 20 MLS entries flag sauna amenities and many public remarks explicitly describe 'sauna', 'steam room' or 'wet & dry sauna' often paired with locker rooms, indicating building-level sauna facilities.
+Consistent evidence: 18 of 20 MLS entries flag sauna and numerous remarks describe 'sauna', 'sauna/steam room', or 'wet & dry sauna' tied to locker rooms and pool area, supporting a building-level sauna facility.

 Multiple listings explicitly mention storage lockers or storage units (e.g., "storage unit by the parking stall", "two storage lockers located behind parking stall", "storage above the assigned, covered, parking stall").
 Current MLS checkbox data also supports this (13/20 listings list storage in building amenities; 10/20 list storage in unit features).
 Evidence is consistent across many agents and remarks rather than appearing to be a single copy/paste error, so confidence is high.